MicroEJ/docs/ApplicationDeveloperGuide/UI/Widgets/mwt-examples.rst

 Make sure to have a valid Platform in the workspace.
 The examples can be tested with the Platform `STM32F7508-DK <https://github.com/MicroEJ/Platform-STMicroelectronics-STM32F7508-DK/tree/1.5.0>`_.

-To run the examples in a Virtual Device:
+To run the examples in the simulator:

 * Right-click on a project.
 * Select :guilabel:`Run As` > :guilabel:`MicroEJ Application`.